 Part of a continuing series* looking at the pagan origins of the Christmas Myths, one day at a time.
 Today: the story of lonely shepherds, and what a flock of angels does to them late at night …

-So there you are, out abiding in your fields and minding your own sheep flock’s business –a shepherd watching your flock by night—and all of a sudden this old angel shows up, and then another, and then another—until out there in your back paddock you’ve pretty much got the whole Heavenly Host flying about just above the campfire.
+SO, THERE YOU ARE out there abiding in your fields, minding your own sheep flock’s business –a shepherd watching your flock by night—and all of a sudden this old angel shows up, and then another, and then another—until out there in your back paddock you’ve pretty much got the whole Heavenly Host flying about just above the campfire.

 And where did Luke get this part of his tall tale from?
 Easy.
 Once again, he just lifted it from those old myths of the pagans and from the east, in which the the birth of every world-historic leader was marked by the sound of heavenly singing—or at least by a loud heavenly voice making a joyful noise.

-They’re all nice stories, so why wouldn’t you borrow them?
+They’re all nice stories, so why wouldn’t an authow wanting his hero to be thought nice just gently borrow them?

-It happened in India when the virgin Devaki bore Chrishna, when “the quarters of the horizon were irradiate with joy,” or so the legends tell us, “as if moonlight were over the whole earth.”
+IT HAPPENED IN INDIA when the virgin Devaki bore Chrishna, “the quarters of the horizon were irradiate with joy,” or so the legends tell us, “as if moonlight were over the whole earth.”
 Not to mention all the spirits and nymphs dancing and singing, and the very clouds emitting “low pleasing sounds” and “pouring down a rain of flowers.”

 Crikey, even Confucius himself couldn’t get himself born without the reported appearance of celestial music.